 Aging isn’t cheap.
 Even if frivolous spending is reduced, medical bills are likely to rise.
 Not having enough money to cover future needs can create worry and stress.
-Establishing a retirement investing plan means having financial security with no need to rely on others during your golden years.
+Establishing a retirement investing plan means having financial security without needing to rely on others during your golden years.

 Pay Off Student Debt

 Student loans have become a regular part of getting an education, so don’t feel bad if you didn’t make it out of school with less than $50,000 in loan debt.
-It is likely that the repayment plan you have set up will take 15 or 30 years to pay off, but it will continue to drain your finances.
-This is especially true with some of the incredibly high-interest rates that come with private loans.
+The repayment plan you have set up will likely take 15 or 30 years to pay off, but it will continue to drain your finances.
+This is especially true with some of the incredibly high-interest rates of private loans.

-Make paying off your student loans a priority, so it doesn’t take away from the money you get to bring home each month for the next 30 years.
-To put that into perspective, if you graduated with a master’s degree at age 25, you wouldn’t have your loans paid off until you’re 55.
+Make paying off your student loans a priority so it doesn’t take away from the money you bring home each month for the next 30 years.
+To put that into perspective, if you graduated with a master’s degree at age 25, your loans wouldn’t be paid off until you’re 55.
 At that point, you’re only ten years away from retirement age.

 Get a Roth IRA or Traditional IRA

-If the company you work for offers a Roth 401(k) plan, it’s always a good idea to contribute funds to that account where you can.
+If your company offers a Roth 401(k) plan, it’s always a good idea to contribute funds to that account where you can.
 Although, you can help yourself by building your savings in a Roth IRA.
-If you’re not familiar with an IRA, it’s an Individual Retirement Account that you can contribute to independent from your company.
+If you’re unfamiliar with an IRA, it’s an Individual Retirement Account you can contribute to independently from your company.
 You can set up your Roth IRA with the bank or credit union where you already have a checking or savings account.

-Keep in mind that, like a 401(k), there are limits to the amount of money that you can contribute to your Roth IRA each year.
-In 2021, the IRS allows a maximum of $6,000 for the year.
-If you’re age 50 or older, you’re allowed up to $7,000 with catch-up contributions.
+Remember that, like a 401(k), there are limits to the amount of money you can contribute to your Roth IRA each year.
+In 2021, the IRS allows a maximum of $6,000 annually.
+If you’re 50 or older, you’re allowed up to $7,000 with catch-up contributions.
 Withdrawals in retirement are tax-free.

 Individual retirement accounts (IRAs) are savings plans with tax advantages that individuals can use to save for retirement.
 Banks or credit unions can provide financing for traditional IRAs.